 Designed to captivate the imagination of passers-by, a vegetated green roof is supported by a curvaceous wood structure.
 Structurally, the roof has visual interest inside and out while maintaining a warmth that only wood can provide.
-The complex petal roof structure utilizes a glulam post and beam assembly.
-A parametric 3D model was developed to rationalize the complex geometry of the petal shapes, and then used to produce fabrication information to shape each doubly-curved and tapered beam.
-The beams are spanned with secondarily curved joists suspending a lengthwise fir plywood slat exposed ceiling.
-The assembly is topped with two layers of plywood and conceals all MEP services installed in our shop.
+The complex petal roof structure utilizes slightly curved glulam beams and straight lumber pieces with CNC-cut ends.
+A parametric 3D model was developed to rationalize the architecture and the complex geometry of the petal shapes, and then used to produce fabrication information to shape each beam.
+The beams are spanned with secondary joists suspending a lengthwise fir plywood slat exposed ceiling.
+The assembly is topped with two layers of plywood and conceals MEP services, all installed in our shop.

 Visualizing the curved roof structure from the 2-D architectural drawings was very difficult.
 The modeling into a 3-D image using various software programs was not only necessary to envisage the final product, it was essential for completion of the design.
-Perkins+Will developed the initial roof geometry using Rhino® 3D and Autodesk® Revit® 3D modeling software; the geometry was used by Fast & Epp to arrive at the structural design.
+Perkins+Will developed the initial roof geometry using Rhino® 3D and Autodesk® Revit® 3D modeling software.
 At that point, we (being responsible for the roof fabrication and installation), took the model and worked with Grasshopper®, a digital design add-in to the Rhino software, to develop the final geometry.
 Once all the parameters needed for the roof structure were understood and inputted into the Grasshopper program, the design team was able to change the form and optimize various aspects to keep the roof structure on budget.

 The 3D model was used to digitally panelize the roof's series of overlapping petals and the central atrium area, or oculus.
 The geometry of each of the 70-plus panelized sections (panels) that made up the roof structure was unique and each described compound curves.
 The 3D modeling was used to play with the curvature of the glulam beams (located at the panel edges) in order to optimize the number and thickness of laminations and keep the costs down.
 By using larger radii for the curves, stock laminations could be used.
 The modeling was also used to identify appropriate locations for the low points in each panel segment for the most favourable placement of down pipes to drain the sprinkler system and for placement of the roof drains, as well as to ensure visual continuity of the ceiling.